junkdog/sift/README.md

 such as classes, methods, fields, and parameters.
 Each entity is uniquely identified by one of these elements and cannot be associated with more than one entity.

-Each entity is mapped to a specific type, which represents any notable part of the system.
-For example, types can include REST controllers, HTTP endpoints, inbound/outbound messages, RDS, and more.
+Each entity is mapped to a specific type, which represents any noteworthy part of the system.
+For example, types can include REST controllers, HTTP endpoints, inbound/outbound messages, RDS, repositories and more.

 ```bash
 $ sift --template spring-axon -f target/classes --list-entity-types